 - The CAC is responsible for comprehensive planning and coordination of personal information protection work and related supervision and management.

 - The relevant State Council departments are responsible for personal information protection, supervision, and management work within their respective scope.

 - The relevant departments of local governments at county-level and higher perform personal information protection, supervision, and management duties according to relevant provisions at State level.

 - The MPS is responsible for supervising and administering the security and examination of public information systems, controlling classified cybersecurity protection, and punishing cybercrime.

-- The CBRC is responsible for compliance with data protection related obligations within the banking and financial industry.
+- The CBIRC is responsible for compliance with data protection related obligations within the banking and financial industry.

 - The NHFPC is for compliance by medical institutions.

 - The NMPA is for compliance of medical and healthcare products.

 - The MOST is for compliance of human generic resources.

 - The PBC is for compliance by credit reference service institutions and credit data centres.